evkx/evkx.github.io/content/models/citroën/ë-c4/ë-C4_X/_index.md

 ### Sound system

-One type of sound system is available for the Citroën ë-C4 X.
+The Citroën ë-C4 X comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 ## Lights